tueimage/8dc00-mia/README.md

 ## Projects
 During this course you will work on two projects: [project 1 (image registration)](https://github.com/tueimage/8dc00-mia/blob/master/reader/1.6_Registration_project.ipynb) and [project 2 (CAD)](https://github.com/tueimage/8dc00-mia/blob/master/reader/2.5_CAD_project.ipynb).
 The projects are done in groups of up to 4 students.
 The groups will be formed in Canvas and you will also submit all your work there (check the Assignments section for the deadlines).

-## Reading assignment
-As a part of the second project (CAD), you are asked to study a paper by [Graham et al. (2019)](https://doi.org/10.1016/j.media.2019.101563).
-Give a brief summary of the proposed method and discusss its advantages and weak points in your project report.
-Assessment will be included in the grade of the report.

 ## Assessment
 The assessment will be performed in the following way: